dsaelodi/dsaelodi/README.md

 # Hello

-I am Djob Misael, a Full-Stack Web Developer, AI Specialist, and the founder of Asep Academy.
-I focus on building web architecture and engineering intelligent computer vision systems.
-I spend most of my time exploring multi-modal workflows, real-time gesture inference, and optimizing full-stack applications, believing that empowering technology makes human lives more efficient and impactful.
+I am Djob Misael, a Full-Stack Developer and founder of Asep Academy.
+I build software that solves real-world problems, from scalable web applications to computer vision systems.
+My interests include modern web architecture, real-time computer vision, and AI-powered applications, with a focus on creating reliable and impactful products.

 ### Focus & Interests